 Thompson Engineering Promotes Sharon Braden To Office Manager

-Thompson Engineering announced that Sharon Braden will serve as the Office Manager supporting company operations in Chattanooga and Knoxville.
+Thompson Engineering announced Tuesday that Sharon Braden will serve as the office manager supporting company operations in Chattanooga and Knoxville.

 Start the conversation, or Read more at Chattanoogan.com.